• Ebook

 Chocolate

-Chopped dark chocolate, semi-sweet chocolate chips, white chocolate chips, peanut butter chips, or M&Ms can be used in this recipe.
+Chopped dark chocolate chunks, semi-sweet or dark chocolate chips, white chocolate chips, peanut butter chips, or M&Ms can be used in this recipe.
 If you plan on taking this trail mix to hot temperatures, consider M&Ms so the chocolate doesn't melt in your bag.

 Full ingredients list and quantities can be found in the recipe card below.

-The best thing about trail mix is that it is truly ready in 5 minutes, with no cooking required!
+Learn how to make healthy trail mix that it is truly ready in 5 minutes, with no cooking required!
 Here's how to make it:

-1. Assemble: Add all ingredients to a bowl or bag.
+1. Assemble: Add all ingredients to a large bowl or bag.

 2. Mix: Mix thoroughly and enjoy!